Niels Zonneveld: 2018–2021

+2022–2025

-At the 2022 Belgian Darts Open, Zonneveld upset reigning World Champion Peter Wright in the second round, beating him 6–5.
+Zonneveld reached the fifth round of the 2022 UK Open, losing 10–9 to Keane Barry.
+At the 2022 Belgian Darts Open, he earned an upset win over reigning world champion Peter Wright in the second round, beating him 6–5.
 The game became known for Wright's refusal to fist bump Zonneveld before the deciding leg, a gesture common amongst darts players.
 Zonneveld reflected on the incident on the Double Top podcast in 2024, stating that the close win over Wright was "kind of the ultimate revenge", but explained that Wright apologised afterwards.
+He lost 6–3 to Andrew Gilding in the third round.

-Zonneveld earned his first win at the PDC World Darts Championship when he defeated Darren Webster 3–1 in the first round of the 2024 PDC World Darts Championship.

-Zonneveld reached his first European Tour semi-final when he defeated Jonny Clayton to progress to the semi-finals of the 2024 Czech Darts Open.
+After a 3–0 loss to Lewy Williams in the first round of the 2023 World Championship, Zonneveld regained his PDC Tour Card at 2023 Q-School.
+He earned his first win at the PDC World Championship when he defeated Darren Webster 3–1 in the first round of the 2024 event.
+He reached his first European Tour semi-final when he defeated Jonny Clayton to progress to the semi-finals of the 2024 Czech Darts Open.
 He lost 7–6 to Kim Huybrechts, missing a match dart to make the final and ending his chances of qualifying for the 2024 European Championship.
 Zonneveld reached his first PDC ranking final at Players Championship 22 on the 2025 PDC Pro Tour.
 He lost 8–6 to Sebastian Białecki.

+2026

+Following a 3–0 win over Haupai Puha, Zonneveld defeated Michael Smith 3–1 in the second round of the 2026 World Championship, advancing to the third round of the tournament for the first time.
+He was eliminated by fifth seed Jonny Clayton, who triumphed 4–3 in a deciding set.
+In March 2026, he reached successive European Tour semi-finals at the European Darts Trophy and the Belgian Darts Open, achieving a 6–5 victory over reigning world champion Luke Littler in the latter.
+He made his World Matchplay debut in July, losing a sudden-death leg to Stephen Bunting in the first round.

 Personal life

 Zonneveld did not have a darting nickname until 2021, when he chose the name "Triple Z".
 In an interview with Sportsnieuws.nl, Zonneveld confirmed it was a shortening of "Zig Zag Zonneveld", which some commentators had called him due to his tendency to move his elbows when throwing.

-Outside of darts, Zonneveld worked as an accountant; he quit his job in 2023 after retaining his tour-card at Q-School.
+Zonneveld grew up on the same street as fellow darts player Wessel Nijman in Uitgeest.
+Outside of darts, he previously worked as an accountant; he quit his job in 2023 after retaining his PDC Tour Card at Q-School.
 He has also worked as a darts analyst for Viaplay.